 \section{Experiments}

-This section's experiments aim to address these research questions: (1) the quantity of e-bike incidents; (2) the demographic characteristics associated with e-bike incidents; (3) the distribution of incidents involving humans, equipment, or both; (4) age and gender-related common injury causes; (5) frequent injury causes related to human, equipment, or both; (6) prevalent severity level by age and gender?
+The experiments in this section are designed to address the following research questions: (1) What demographic characteristics are associated with bike and e-bike incidents?
+(2) How are incidents distributed across human-, equipment-, or combined-related causes?
+(3) What age- and gender-related patterns emerge in common injury causes?
+(4) What are the most frequent injury causes linked to human, equipment, or combined factors?
+(5) What severity levels are most prevalent by age and gender?
 (6) How are severity levels distributed across human-, equipment-, or combined-related incidents?
 (7) What is the correlation between incident factors for bikes and e-bikes and the resulting severity levels?